Ratio decompression: Limitations

 GUE has not been keen on the wider use of the technique, and has always stressed that ratio deco should form part of the wider DIR philosophy espoused by the organisation.
 GUE has expressed concerns that divers trying to utilise the technique without proper training, or without employing DIR approach to skill development, hydration and fitness leads to an unacceptably high risk of decompression sickness.

 However, the technique has a history of successful decompressions, and regardless of theoretical efficiency and lack of formal validation, it has undoubted value in emergency situations where a dive plan is seriously compromised, and a personal dive computer, or appropriate contingency decompression schedule, is not in use.

 Independent review

-Although to date no independent forensic review of ratio decompression as a decompression algorithm has been conducted, in his book Deco for Divers, Mark Powell considers ratio decompression, and analyses it in slightly simplistic "flattening the curve" terms, illustrating it by way of comparison to certain more traditional models.
+Although at that date no independent forensic review of ratio decompression as a decompression algorithm had been conducted, in his book Deco for Divers, Mark Powell considers ratio decompression, and analyses it in slightly simplistic "flattening the curve" terms, illustrating it by way of comparison to certain more traditional models.

 Nonetheless, given the limited amount of forensic research available on any decompression algorithm, it is difficult to see what further comment the author would have been in a position to make.

+A comparison based on changes in inflammatory profiles between divers decompressing from a single trimix dive using ratio deco and the ZH-L16 algorithm modified by a 30/85 gradient factor was made in 2016.
+The dive profiles were 50m for 25 minutes in open water, followed by the decompression appropriate to the algorith used, The Ratio model used deeper stops and a tolal ascent time 6 minutes longer than the ZH-L16 model.
+Matched control groups of recreational divers on air and surface swimmers were used to compare with the effects of air decompression and exercise with no decompression on the inflammarory profile.< No symptomatic DCS was observed and the Ratio group exhibited.
+Electrocardiography was done at 30minutes after surfacing, and blood samples taken to test for inflammatory markers.

+There were no statistically significant differences in bubble grading between the two decompression models.
+A significant increase in inflammatory markers was detected in the recreational air divers and the Ratio deco divers, with insignificant change in the ZH-L16 group, and no correlation between bubble grades and circulating inflammatory marker levels.